ProgrammingHero1/independent-service-provider-website/task-description.md

 5. Display error when user email address or password don't match.
 6. Send Email Verification.
 Don't worry if the email goes to the spam folder or it doesn't go at all.
 As long as your code is there, you will be fine.
 7. Add a link for Password reset (use toast)

+### Optional But Highly Recommended:
+1. Your checkout page will be a dynamic route with route parameter having the id of the service user created.
+In the checkout page, you will have a simple form that you will have fields for user name, user email address, address, and phone number.
+Once the user submits the form, you will display the  user, `thank you for the booking.`
-8. Use the Environment variable to hide the firebase key
+2. Use the Environment variable to hide the firebase key
-9. Add active routes to see which route you are.
+3. Add active routes to see which route you are.

 ### Optional:
 1. For the Checkout page, you can use basic html form or any css library.
 However, we encourage you to try out the `react hook form`.